xiaoruiDong/ml_scripts/README.md

 ```

 # Examples
-An example of using the `ml-scripts` are included in the `ipython/`
+Examples of using the `ml-scripts` repo are included in the `examples/` for both models.